 Many men are mad as hell.
-Our anger isn't just hurting us, such as destroying our marriages, it's also killing us.
+And our anger isn't just hurting us by doing things like destroying our marriages, it's also killing us.

-You may think your anger isn't this extreme, or that you don't get angry, but if you're like most of the men I work with, anger is affecting you negatively more than you realize.
+You may think your anger isn't this extreme, or that you don't really get that angry, but if you're like most of the men I work with, anger is affecting you negatively more than you realize and in more ways than you know.
 All of us, myself included, need to take the destructive aspects of anger seriously and change some of our habits.

 - Previous estimates put the number of IED sufferers in America at less than 0.5 percent of the population.
 But if the Harvard researchers are correct, almost 1 in 10 adult men routinely display wildly disproportionate aggression, and are so angry that they're likely to damage property, or threaten or injure others.